 John Walmsley Surrey, United Kingdom

 I've worked as a freelance documentary photographer since leaving Art School in 1968.
 My final year project on A.S.
 Neill and his democratic school, Summerhill, was published as a Penguin Education Special in 1969.
-My work is in the Permanent Collections of the National Portrait Gallery, London, and la Bibliothèque national de France, Paris.
+My work is at the National Portrait Gallery, Tate Britain Library, the National Art Library at the V&A, the V&A Museum of Childhood and la Bibliothèque nationale de France.

 I particularly like photographing people, ordinary people, doing what they do.
 Most of the sets of pictures which have 'lasted' were ones I self-started and self-financed.
-They can all be seen on my Flickr site.
+They can all be seen on my new website where you can buy my prints, postcards and books.

 I'd like to have more work in exhibitions so I'm very happy to have found Curator Space.
 I've exhibited work at the National Portrait Gallery twice and at the Bluecoat, Liverpool, but also like to show in smaller, less obvious places.
 When the Charing Cross Hospital, London, was opened, I put up a temporary exhibition there which was great for all the people with time on their hands.
 It brightened their day.